-- For medium ε , there are three states of traffic, which we will call laminar, coexistence, and jammed.
+- \bullet For medium ε , there are three states of traffic, which we will call laminar, coexistence, and jammed.
 The state depends on the density.
 Laminar, occurring at low density, means that nearly all vehicles have large spacing, and are driving at or near free speeds.
 Occurrence of some mini-jams is possible, but these mini-jams are not sustained and far apart.
 Jammed, occurring at high density, means that nearly all vehicles have small spacing, and are driving at low speeds or are stopped.
 Coexistence, occurring at intermediate density, means that the system is a mix of laminar and jammed traffic.
 In the coexistence state, traffic is strongly inhomogeneous. - It is important to note that there are three states (laminar, jammed, coexistence) but only two phases (laminar, jammed).
 The phases refer to homogeneous sections of the system; the state refers to the system as a whole. - For large ε , there is only one phase of traffic and therefore only one state.
-When going from low to high density, cars move closer and closer together, but traffic remains homogeneous at all times. - At some ε in between, there is a transition from the 2-phase to the 1-phase regime. - Deterministic models, formulated either as car following models or as fluid-dynamical models, can display 1-phase or 2-phase behavior.
+When going from low to high density, cars move closer and closer together, but traffic remains homogeneous at all times. - At some ε in between, there is a transition from the 2-phase to the 1-phase regime. - In the Krauss model, changes of ε also change the average acceleration.
+This is an unfortunate coincidence, and we believe that our general results regarding the number of phases are not related to this effect. - Deterministic models, formulated either as car following models or as fluid-dynamical models, can display 1-phase or 2-phase behavior.
 They can however not display stochastic transitions between the phases.

 The results are important for model building as well as for understanding field measurements.
-In a 2-phase model, theory predicts that there can be a hysteretic transition from the laminar to the coexistence state without a change in average density.
+In a 2-phase model, theory predicts that there can be a hysteretic transition from the laminar to the coexistence state without a change in density.
 This means that, at a given density, traffic can operate in the laminar flow state for long times, until it will eventually "break down" and switch to the coexistence state.
-In a 1-phase model, this is impossible, and there is only one state for any given density.
+In a 1-phase model, this is impossible, and there is only one phase for any given density.